JhongHawan/CastAway/README.md

 ## Contributing

+CASTAWAY will be discontinued as of June 2020 and no further updates will be released.
+The code is available for public use and please see our [LICENSE.md](LICENSE.md) file for details.

 Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors